ankidroid/Anki-Android/AnkiDroid-API.md

 *Audience: This page is for Android app developers.
 AnkiDroid users can ignore it.*

 ## Instant-Add API
 Starting From AnkiDroid v2.5, notes can be added directly to AnkiDroid's database without sending any intents via a simple API library released on the LGPL license.
-This is advantageous for developers and end-users, as it allows quickly adding cards to AnkiDroid in bulk, without any user intervention.
+This is advantageous for developers and end-users, as it allows quickly adding flashcards to AnkiDroid in bulk, without any user intervention.
 Additionally, an app-specific custom model can be used, so that developers can ensure that their content will be formatted into sensible and beautiful flashcards.

 ### List of apps that support the Instant-Add API
 Please add your app to this list if it supports the instant-add API